itisnotdone/gogetit/README.md

 # Gogetit

 Libraries with a CLI tool for dealing with things which I am working on such as MAAS, LXD, Libvirt and Chef.
-Using this, you will get to used them all together in very efficient and nice way.
+Using this, you will get to use them all together in automated and efficient way.

 ## Installation